We welcome your inquiry concerning marriage at Emmanuel Episcopal Church.

-Desiring to receive the blessing of Holy Matrimony in the Church, do solemnly declare that we hold marriage to be a lifelong union of husband and wife as it is set forth in The Book of Common Prayer.
-We believe that the union of husband and wife, in heart, body and mind, is intended by God for their mutual joy; for the help and comfort given one another in prosperity and adversity; and, when it is God's will, for the procreation of children and their physical and spiritual nurture, and we do engage ourselves, so far as in us lies, to make our utmost effort to establish this relationship and to seek God's help thereto."
+Desiring to receive the blessing of Holy Matrimony in the Church, do solemnly declare that we hold marriage to be a lifelong union of two people as it is set forth in The Book of Common Prayer.
+We believe that the union of a couple, in heart, body and mind, is intended by God for their mutual joy; for the help and comfort given one another in prosperity and adversity; and, when it is God's will, for the procreation/adoption of children and their physical and spiritual nurture, and we do engage ourselves, so far as in us lies, to make our utmost effort to establish this relationship and to seek God's help thereto.

 The Episcopal Church requires preparation for marriage, generally referred to as "premarital counseling."
 Because the needs of individual couples will vary, the time required for premarital counseling would be adjusted to meet those needs, at the discretion of the rector.
-A minimum of three sessions, with both the bride and the groom present, is expected.
-In situations in which the bride and/or the groom are living out of town, it is possible to make arrangements for counseling to be done by an Episcopal priest elsewhere.
+A minimum of three sessions, with both parties present, is expected.
+In situations in which they are living out of town, it is possible to make arrangements for counseling to be done by an Episcopal priest elsewhere.
 Those arrangements need to be made as early as possible with the officiating priest.
 A written evaluation from the priest who has conducted the counseling will be needed.

 No announcement of the wedding should be made, nor invitations mailed, until the premarital counseling sessions have been completed and final approval of the marriage is given.